DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 The less cases default take care of, the safer it is.

+I think the ideal solution is to have a enum case where it forces you to fill all the case for every item, but currently js does not support enum.

 ## Create more dotenv file rather than environment cases

 consider this code: